-Historic Arlberg Kandahar House is home to the noteworthy St. Anton Ski and Local Heritage Museum.
-A guided tour of the Museum highlights fascinating stories about St. Anton's rich ski heritage...
+Historic Villa Trier is home to the noteworthy St. Anton Ski and Local Heritage Museum.
+A guided tour of the museum highlights fascinating stories about St. Anton’s rich ski heritage.
 Built as a seasonal getaway for German industrialist and entrepreneur, Bernhard Trier, in 1912, the historic landmark is now owned and operated by the Commune of St. Anton and the Tourist Board as a Ski and Local Heritage Museum.
 The splendid interior of the mansion offers a rare combination of historic authenticity and modern convenience.
 The Ski and Local Heritage Museum with its seven exhibition spaces is located on the upper floor and is curving around a stylish gallery with staircase.
-A recent facelift has re-energized its exhibition spaces and collections were reorganized for easier access, making the Museum an even more attractive place to visit.
-St. Anton's ski heritage is rich, diverse and filled with stories of dynamic characters that have had a profound effect on the sport and this village.
-From the moment you walk through the Museum's carved wooden doors, it is hard to tell which is more awe-inspiring – the building or its contents.
-Apart from the Museum, the Arlberg Kandahar House houses a Restaurant, a Library, a Farmhouse Room and a Piano Room.
+A recent facelift has re-energized its exhibition spaces and collections were reorganized for easier access, making the museum an even more attractive place to visit.
+St. Anton’s ski heritage is rich, diverse and filled with stories of dynamic characters that have had a profound effect on the sport and this village.
+From the moment you walk through the museum’s carved wooden doors, it is hard to tell which is more awe-inspiring – the building or its contents.
+Apart from the museum, Villa Trier houses a restaurant and serves as a wonderful events and meeting space.

 St. Anton Ski and Local Heritage Museum